 Provider Last Mile is used to facilitate customer site connectivity to the state network.

 State Metropolitan Optical Network (SMON) is a series of interconnected managed fiber rings established between select areas of Olympia, Tumwater and Lacey.
 Agency offices within the service area of the SMON may be connected to this network.

 Campus Fiber Network (CFN) allows customer sites to be connected using fiber optic facilities installed throughout the Capitol Campus.
 CFN circuits are primarily terminated into SMON node sites.

-Provider and Customer Edge (PE/CE) Devices & Management
+Provider and Customer Edge (PE/CE) devices and management

-WaTech owns and manages all Provider Edge Devices which are deployed at sites housing multiple WaTech customers.
+WaTech owns and manages all Provider Edge (PE) devices that are deployed at sites housing multiple WaTech customers.
 PE devices allow secure transport of data through one physical circuit to multiple customers at a site.
-Customer Edge (CE’s) devices are customer owned and typically co-managed by WaTech (for details see our CE Service Announcement).
+Customer Edge (CEs) devices are customer owned and typically co-managed by WaTech (for details see our CE Service Announcement).

 Ethernet Transport and Connectivity contracts and procurement process

-WaTech is committed to the pursuit of continual re-evaluation, adjustment and expansion of the contracts we manage to ensure our customers are able to meet their business needs.
-We also want to ensure that our customers are receiving the best service, support, and price.
+WaTech is committed to the pursuit of continual reevaluation, adjustment and expansion of the contracts we manage to ensure our customers can meet their business needs.
+We also want to ensure our customers are receiving the best service, support and price.

 WaTech has executed a new approach to procuring network services.
-This approach will help meet our goals of expanding access to vendors, improve predictability of circuit installation dates, harmonizing contract management across all vendors, increasing flexibility for upgrades and meeting other technical needs.
+This approach will help meet our goals of expanding access to vendors, improving the predictability of circuit installation dates, harmonizing contract management across all vendors, increasing flexibility for upgrades and meeting other technical needs.

-Any vendor that is interested in selling goods/services within scope of the Master Services Agreement (“MSA”) and related technical addendums may participate in our procurements once the vendor signs and returns the MSA and technical addendum(s).
+Any vendor that is interested in selling goods or services within scope of the Master Services Agreement (“MSA”) and related technical addendums may participate in our procurements once the vendor signs and returns the MSA and technical addendum(s).